JL Gaspar: 2024–present: Universe League and AHOF

 In September 2024, during the Pluus In-Motion fan meeting, Gaspar announced that he had successfully auditioned for a K-pop survival program, though the specific show was not disclosed at the time.
 Then, on October 14, 2024, he was revealed as a contestant on Universe League, a reality competition program produced by SBS, through a concept trailer released on the show's official YouTube channel.
 The following day, profiles for all 42 contestants were published, including Gaspar.
 In the early stages of the show, participants were selected by mentors representing three teams: Team Beat, Team Groove, and Team Rhythm.
 Gaspar was the only contestant drafted by mentors from all three teams and ultimately joined Team Rhythm.

 As the competition progressed, he consistently received strong support in global voting.
 (Note: Gaspar received approximately 38,000 votes in the first global voting round, placing second overall.
 He ranked first in the following global voting rounds, with 462,150 votes in the second, 1,099,728 in the third, and 3,168,841 in the final round.)
 On January 24, 2025, Team Rhythm was named the winning team in the finale, which granted its members the opportunity to debut.
 As a result, Gaspar was confirmed as a member of the boy group AHOF, managed by F&F Entertainment.
 The group officially debuted on July 1, 2025, with the release of their first extended play, Who We Are.

 Aside from his group activities, on June 6, Universal Records Philippines released "Alon", which Gaspar recorded in 2024 before auditioning for Universe League.
 Described as a pop ballad, the song centers on themes of transition and letting go.
 It has been interpreted as a "farewell to his time with PLUUS and a meaningful introduction to his new journey as a member" of AHOF.
 Within ten days of release, the single surpassed 400,000 streams on Spotify.
 It was later selected as the theme song for the Tagalog-dubbed broadcast of the Korean drama, Lovely Runner.

 Public image

 Ambassadorships

-In June 2025, Gaspar was appointed as a promotional ambassador for the Korea Dairy Committee’s “I Like It Korea Milk” campaign, aimed at promoting Korean dairy products internationally.
+I Like It Korea Milk (Korea Dairy Committee): In June 2025, Gaspar was appointed as a promotional ambassador for the Korea Dairy Committee’s “I Like It Korea Milk” campaign, aimed at promoting Korean dairy products internationally.

+PURIQUE Premium Salon: In August 2025, JL became the first ambassador for the K-Beauty service brand PURIQUE in the Philippines.
+His debut advertisement for the brand was launched at their Bonifacio High Street branch in Taguig.